efournie/novelan_data/README.md

 The heat pump temperatures will be written in CSV files in the location set by the '--output_dir' argument.
 Current values will also be stored in *.temp files.

-The current values can be used as input for OpenHab items.
-Example item files are provided, the URL pointing to the temperature files should be modified to match the target system.
+The current values can for example be used as OpenHab items using a HTTP Binding.

 ## Requirements
 The script uses Selenium